Olympoi - Mesta

 Olympoi: This is a medieval village retaining strong elements from that era.
 The unified outer walls of the outer houses, which functioned as a defense wall, give the whole village the appearance of a fortress.
 Here, too, there is a central gate and a defense tower, which is half in ruins.
 The narrow lanes are covered by vaulted arches that connected the houses to each other.

-In the village square, next to the central Church of Agios Georgios, stands the small Church of Agia Paraskevi with a carved wooden altar screen, an important example of the art of the 18th century, and also the central tower.
+In the village square, next to the church of Taxiarchis, stands the small Church of Agia Paraskevi with a carved wooden altar screen, an important example of the art of the 18th century, and also the central tower.
 Another important building is the Trapeza of Olympoi, a two-storey building with long, narrow halls, which has survived in very good condition from early medieval times and is still used by the villagers for social events.

 The medieval fortified towns were built far from the sea in order protect them from marauding pirates.
 The outer sides of the houses formed an unbroken wall, turning the village into a fortress, with no openings save two or three gates, and with defense towers in the corners.
 At the village centre, Livadi, stood the defense tower where the inhabitants took refuge when times got tough.
 From the central square only a few streets began, which branched out and created a labyrinth.